rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/software.md

 we suggest you use the latest version that is already deployed on the cluster, because a complete new toolchain takes up a lot of space and time to compile.

-If you have your own EasyBiuld environment and want to become a member of the deploy admins group in order to deploy software in ```/apps```, then follow these steps:
+If you have your own EasyBuild environment and want to become a member of the deploy admins group in order to deploy software in ```/apps```, then follow these steps:

  * Fork our [easybuild-easyconfigs repo on GitHub](https://github.com/molgenis/take-it-easyconfigs) and create a pull request with the EasyConfig(s) you created.